Particular/docs.particular.net/nservicebus/messaging/header-manipulation.md

 ### For all outgoing messages

-NServiceBus allows you to register headers at configuration time that's then added to all outgoing messages for the endpoint.
+NServiceBus supports registering headers at configuration time that's then added to all outgoing messages for the endpoint.

 snippet: header-static-endpoint

 WARNING: In Versions 3 through Version 5 the global outgoing headers are not thread safe.
-It is recommended that you manipulate them at startup.
+It is recommended that they are manipulated at startup.
 This has been limited to a configuration time only API in Version 6.